 The Governors and the Headteacher have the benefit of certain external assessments of the school's performance made by education specialists engaged for the purpose by the Governors.
 These assessments provide an objective view of the school by individuals who can draw on wide experience of primary education, and the benefits to the school of their experience, assessment and advice will be readily apparent.
-In the course of the year the FGB have reviewed termly reports from the School Improvement Partner following his school improvement visits, using the comments in that report to assess progress in the current School Improvement Plan and to shape the development of the School Improvement Plan for 2019-20.
+In the course of the year the FGB have reviewed termly reports from the School Improvement Partner following his school improvement visits.
+They have also reviewed the report from the Local Authority Review which took place in February 2020.
+The school requested a review as they adapted their Self-Evaluation judgements to reflect the new Ofsted Inspection Framework.
+The governors have been able to use the comments in that report to work with the SLT and assess progress in the current School Improvement Plan for 2020-21.